Toygarr/Toygarr/README.md

-Welcome to the GitHub profile that mostly contains nerdy studies which are academic articles, artificial intellegence stuff, school things and diary of a nerd who is trying to be involved in actual brain science.
+Welcome to the GitHub profile that mostly contains nerdy studies which are academic articles, artificial intellegence stuff, school things and diary of a person who is trying to be involved in actual brain science.

 ## About me